DengWen0425/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-labs and project from the course  Artificial-Intelligence, fall, 2019.
+labs and projects from the course  Artificial-Intelligence in Fudan University, fall, 2019.